Programming-0101/TheBook/Topic/B/ReadMe.md

 ## Overview

-This topic introduces some of the basic syntax and grammar surrounding Object-Oriented Programming in Java.
+This topic introduces some of the basic syntax and grammar surrounding Object-Oriented Programming in C#.
 The following keywords are introduced.
 (Note that additional keywords from previous topics may also be present.)

 * new
 * char